-A few years ago, I did some instructional technology coaching at a middle school in t18he Bronx with this fantastic, wildly energetic math teacher.
-He and I worked together to create an end-of-unit project for students that ticked all the 21st century learning boxes: we had developed it with student input, gave kids lots of choice in terms of topic and the tech tools they were able to use,documented everything step by step so every student was prepared to be successful and had accountability and purpose…it was simply a model project, probably the best one I’ve ever had a role in creating.
+A few years ago, I did some instructional technology coaching at a middle school in the Bronx with this fantastic, wildly energetic math teacher.
+He and I worked together to create an end-of-unit project for students that ticked all the 21st century learning boxes: We had developed it with student input, gave kids lots of choice in terms of topic and the tech tools they were able to use, documented everything step by step so every student was prepared to be successful and had accountability and purpose … it was simply a model project, probably the best one I’ve ever had a role in creating.

 And still about a fifth of the class just did not want to do the work.
 They switched over to watching YouTube videos every chance they got, or messed with the computer settings so the screen would flip upside down, or renamed all the files something inappropriate the second we turned our backs.

 There was nothing we could do to make calculating percentages as interesting to the kids as Googling photos of Nicki Minaj.
 We had made the assignment as engaging and meaningful as it could ever possibly be, and there were some kids who still just. didn’t. care.

 So I want to say right up front that a student’s refusal to work is not always the result of a poorly planned or disengaging lesson, or the failure of the teacher to establish rapport.
 I know this directly contradicts what a lot of experts believe, but I don’t think student disengagement is a problem that can be 100% solved for every student if the teacher just works hard enough.

 A great teacher can minimize the number of kids this happens with, and that’s the goal we should be striving for, but let’s be real — it requires a Herculean amount of patience, energy, and effort that frankly, not everyone possesses.
 Teachers are tired.
 They have a lot on their plates.